 So what is the issue we want to address here?
-It’s pretty common: let’s consider the guy that lives somewhere in a remote country that don’t have access to “common” things in developed countries, but who want to purchase something online.
+It’s pretty standard: let’s consider the guy that lives somewhere in a remote country that don’t have access to “common” things in developed nations, but who want to purchase something online.

 What are the obstacles?

 Let’s say the guy lives in Madagascar.
-Well, you can take any country that has the same environment, you get the idea: is an island (not a movie, BTW) that don’t usually get access to services like Spotify (although I wrote an article earlier showing how I could access it from here 🙂 .
-Moreover, considering that I want to buy some physical products online, chances are that the vendor don’t ship to this country.
+Well, you can take any country that has the same environment, you get the idea: is an island (not a movie, BTW) that don’t usually get access to services like Spotify (although I wrote an article earlier showing how I could access it from here).
+Moreover, considering that I want to buy some physical products online, chances are that the vendor doesn’t ship to this country.

-Finally, chances are that buying online isn’t as obvious as it may seem from where he is.
+Finally, the chances are that buying online isn’t as evident as it may seem from where he is.

 Some solutions (although limited)

 Let’s start with the easy one: access to the online resource.
 In fact, this is easy to solve since, with a VPN solution, he can pretend to be browsing from a US-based city thereby allowing him to overcome the location-limitation.
-This how-to-hide-ip blog has a wide range of articles dealing with how to apply that solution.
+It has a wide range of articles dealing with how to apply that solution.

-Now when it comes to telling the vendor where to ship the product, chances are that it can only be shipped to a US address.
-But here again, there are a lot of services that allow you to ship and forward your products.
+Now when it comes to telling the vendor where to ship the product, the chances are that it can only be shipped to a US address.
+But here again, there are a lot of services that allow you to send and forward your products.
 Those usually are paid services but, solutions exist.
-You just have to Google a bit and find such solutions.
-You can even rent a US-based address and manage the mails online.
+You have to Google a bit and find such answers.
+You can even rent a US-based address and manage the emails online.
 The “only” requirement is that you send to the service provider a notarized proof of your country’s residential address – but that’s not difficult to have.

 As I told in the introduction, I’m going a bit sidewalk in this article, but I think this topic addresses an actual need from the readers of this blog.
 Now, the usual thing: your turn now, wanna share how you do it from your own country?

-Feel free to add into the comment section and let us know about your “buying online” experience.
+Feel free to add to the comment section and let us know about your “buying online” experience.